-Think of the final fight scene in the movie Rocky, in which our champ, Rocky, a self-professed "southpaw" (left handed fighter) goes till the very last round of the fight using right-handed technique, and then for the final moments surprises his opponent by switching to his natural left-handed style.
+Think of the final fight scene in Rocky, in which our champ, Rocky, a self-professed "southpaw" (left-handed fighter) goes till the very last round of the fight using right-handed technique, and then for the final moments surprises his opponent by switching to his natural left-handed style.

 We could get into everything scientists have learned about neural and motor-control development in human behavior, but the bottom line is that it is, in fact, a learned behavior: repetitive movements our body simply tries to get better at to improve its own efficiency.